 Procedures for Responding to Open Records Requests

 Adopted January 2000

-Any University employee receiving a request for records held under his/her individual or departmental responsibility should immediately notify the Open Records Officer by emailing firstname.lastname@example.org and contact the Institutional Research and Planning Office by phone.
+Any University employee receiving a request for records held under his/her individual or departmental responsibility should immediately notify the Open Records Officer by emailing firstname.lastname@example.org and contact the Institutional Research and Planning Office by phone at 678-839-6449.
 According to the Act, UWG only has three business days to respond to the request.

-- If the answer is a simple one and the records are minimal, the University will try to respond immediately and completely on the first day.
-With more complicated requests, the University will respond within three business days of the original request as required by law, and the requestor will be notified in writing of the following:
+- The university will respond within three business days of the original request as required by law, and the requestor will be notified in wirting of the existence of records, cost, and the expected date for completion.

-- If the information requested is protected under the Open Records Act, the Open Records Officer will contact the requestor in writing, citing the portion of the Act which gives the University legal grounds for denying the request.
+- If the information requested is protected under the Open Records Act, then the Open Records Officer will contact the requestor in writing, citing the portion of the Act that gives the University legal grounds for denying the request.